speckhoiler/galagino/README.md

 * The ROM ZIP files have to be placed in the [romszip directory](romszip/), together with the ZIP file containing the Z80 emulator.
 * A set of [python scripts](romconv/) is then being used to convert and patch the ROM data and emulator code and to include the resulting code into the galagino machines directory.
 For all games, just use conv__all.bat.
+Please verfiy that the stript run without errors.

 The [ROM conversion](./romconv) create a whole bunch of additional files in the [source directory](./source).
 Please check the README in the